sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhUvaikuNThaH/govardhaneshavilAsaH.md

 **Leela.—**The Kundas that are spotlessly white and lovely are however no arrows in the hands of our Govinda Cupid.
 When Hari the Little Mukunda, smiles, his tooth puts the flowers to shame by its radiance.

-**Champaka.**—****The garland of lotus blossoms is prostrate on the ground, fit as it was to adorn the neck of Lakshmee’s Lord.
+**Champaka.**—The garland of lotus blossoms is prostrate on the ground, fit as it was to adorn the neck of Lakshmee’s Lord.
 She (the garland) is of faded bloom for want of Haree’s contact.
 Oh Lord, save the lotus-garland as a bee.

-**Leela.**—****Krishna is no bee to save the lotus; on the other hand, I consider that he is an enemy
+**Leela.**—Krishna is no bee to save the lotus; on the other hand, I consider that he is an enemy